 Is Orthodontic Treatment Safe While Pregnant?

 If you had braces put in before pregnancy, it is recommended to carry out all the routine examinations and check-ups while pregnant.
 The hormonal changes in your body might loosen your teeth, which might lead to changes in your orthodontic treatment plan.
 Braces do not pose any threat to the developing foetus.
 However, there are a few pointers to be noted if you are planning to get braces during your pregnancy.
 Orthodontic treatments might put you through x-rays, antibiotics, and anaesthetics.
 This procedure doesn’t harm the baby or a pregnant woman but is best kept to the minimum possible level required.
-Also getting used to the braces while pregnant might not be the easiest thing to do as there are many other issues to deal during this time – morning sickness, heartburn, and other discomforts.
+Also getting used to the braces while pregnant might not be the easiest thing to do as there are many other issues to deal with during this time such as morning sickness, heartburn, and other discomforts.
 Braces might also come in the way of your pregnancy cravings since crunchy and sticky food items are to be avoided when you have your braces on.

-Is Dental Anaesthesia Safe for You during Pregnancy?
+Is Dental Anaesthesia Safe During Pregnancy?

 Local anaesthetics used during dental procedures are deemed pregnancy safe.
 Lidocaine, the most commonly used anaesthetic passes through the placenta but does not cause any harm to the foetus.
 Pregnant women are always recommended to use a minimum dose of anaesthetics since pain might result in psychological reactions unfavourable for a pregnant woman.
 Laughing gas and other general anaesthetics are generally avoided during pregnancy.